julian7/dotfiles/README.md

 * ssh: yubikey's OpenPGP ssh agent handling
 * tmux: aliases
 * vault: auth alias
+* wsl2: Yubikey support on Windows WSL2 environment: connects gpg-agent and ssh-agent with gpg4win, if wsl2-ssh-pageant.exe is available

 Fish plugins are managed by fisher, and installed fisher plugins are controlled by this repository.